Which countries could be added to the green list?

 When will the green list be updated?

 The lists are being updated “every three weeks”.
-That timeframe indicates that the next list review will be on or around Wednesday 4 August, with changes coming into effect within the week after that date.
+That timeframe indicates that the next list review will be on Thursday 26 August, with changes coming into effect within the week after that date.

 Amends to the lists will be informed by public health advice, including the Joint Biosecurity Centre’s assessment of the latest data.